beaubreedlove/product-process/docs/PRODUCT_PROCESS.md

    - Unit tests form the executable contract between specs and code
    - Provide thorough coverage for controller actions by mocking databases and any external service calls
    - Each test must link to the technical spec and/or product spec it validates
+   - Teams may keep their existing test directories (e.g., `tests/`) if they add short linking files under `/specs/unit-tests/` pointing to those locations

 4. **Write the Code**
    - Must fulfill all unit tests and adhere to the technical spec